CSC510-2015-Axitron/project2/README.md

 #### (10) Commit History Linearity

 The commit history of a project generally indicates how frequently people are working on the project.
-A completely linear commit history would indicate that there was exactly constant amounts of work occurring, but life is not quite that perfect, so a linearity of around 0.8 and 0.9 is to be expected for projects that are proceeding smoothly.
+A completely linear commit history would indicate that there was exactly constant amounts of work occurring, but life is not quite that perfect, so a linearity of between 0 and 1.0 is to be expected for projects that are proceeding smoothly.
 Graphs that look more like an exponential function, however, indicate that the team is rushing toward the end of the project.

 To determine the linearity of commit history, the area under each graph was determined and then compared to the area of the ideal curve.
 The equation to calcuate the linearity is shown as follows: